Updated on 24 April, 2026

 The purpose of stay in Poland is to conduct research or development work under contract for carrying out a research project concluded with a research unit, which has been accredited by the Ministry of Interior and Administration (UW is on the list).

-- 4 recent colour photographs
+- 2 recent colour photographs,

 Documents drawn up in a foreign language should be submitted together with their translations into Polish made by a sworn translator.
+You can search the sworn translator through the website of the Ministry of Justice.

 This permit is issued for stays of minimum 3 months and for a maximum period of 3 years.
-If you want to stay longer, you need to apply for a new permit.
+If you want to stay longer, you need to apply for a new residence permit.
 The permit is granted for the same duration as the work contract.

 More information on how to submit your documents.